grantramsey/grantramsey.github.io/source/people.html.md

 	   Lab publications:

-	  *   DiFrisco, J. and Ramsey, G. (accepted).
+	  *   DiFrisco, J. and Ramsey, G. (in press).
 “Adaptationism and trait individuation” _Philosophy of Science_.

 3.  ![](people/meneganzin.jpg)